MonirulIslamm08/-Linear-Regression-Project/README.md

 # Linear-Regression-Project
- where I delved into linear regression analysis to uncover insights from customer data. 📊 Using Python libraries like pandas, NumPy, and seaborn, I explored relationships between variables and developed a predictive model to understand factors influencing yearly customer spending.
+ Where I delved into  regression analysis to uncover insights from customer data. 📊 Using Python libraries like pandas, NumPy, and seaborn, I explored relationships between variables and developed a predictive model to understand factors influencing yearly customer spending.

 ## What Is Regression?